in

 The best external Variable Neutral Density Filter by NiSi

 This one is painful as well.
-Most cinema cameras today have what we call a Variable Neutral Density Filter integrated in their cameras.
-Since videos to look cinematic needs a shutter angle of 180°.
+Most cinema cameras today have what we call a variable neutral density filter integrated in their bodies.
+Since videos need a shutter angle of 180° to look cinematic,

-With the A7S III you’ll have to hassle with a screw in Variable ND and all step up or step down rings.
-I recommend NiSi True Color VND if you don’t want another added hassle which is fixing color casts.
+With the A7S III, you’ll have to hassle with a screw-in variable ND and all step-up or step-down rings.
+I recommend NiSi True Color VND if you don’t want another added hassle of fixing color casts.

-Only the FX9 and FX6 I believe, have the internal variable ND that is amazingly smooth in transition.
-I certainly hope this technology will come to the smaller bodies.
+Only the FX9 and FX6 have, I believe, the internal variable ND that is amazingly smooth in transition.
+I certainly hope this technology will come to smaller bodies.

 Expensive lenses